About

 Between 2012 and 2014 I then performed ‘What Happened When We Met the Extraordinary Mr Algernon Huff’ and ‘The Astonishing Tale of Shanghai Kate’ at various theatres and venues.
 These stories were set in later times and again featured Stumpy, me and other friends (and foes).

-Over 8 years since last performing the Stumpy stories (and of course with the discovery of The Scrawls of Stumpy), I thought it would be good fun to bring my old friend back and hopefully add a bit of cheer and some chuckles for people.
+In 2021, over seven years since last performing the Stumpy stories (and of course with the discovery of the first Time Capsule), I thought it would be good fun to bring my old friend back and hopefully add a bit of cheer and some chuckles for people.
+I therefore released the podcasts.
+In 2023, I then again started performing Stumpy’s stories (and other Stumpy material) live in theatres and venues.
+These new shows include(d): ‘Stumpy Sanderson’s 1970s Stories’, ‘We Followed The Stranglers’, ‘The Songs And Scribblings Of Stumpy Sanderson’, and ‘Stumpy Sanderson’s 1970s Jamboree Bag’.

-I hope you enjoy the stories.
+I hope you enjoy the stories and the songs.

 All the very best